Published on March 18, 2019

 When I partnered with Alva for this beautiful shade, the ordering process was so simple.
 I’m very comfortable with measuring for shades because of how many woven shades I’ve purchased from big box stores.
 But even if you’ve never measured for a roman shade, I can assure you, Alva makes it easy to measure correctly and place your order.

-Step 2: Measure in three different places across and top to bottom to ensure the most accurate fit.
+You’ll need to measure in three different places across (as shown below) and top to bottom to ensure the most accurate fit.

 During the ordering process, you’ll need to decide what type of operation you want the shade to be: corded, loop chain, cordless, or motorized (each option is a different price point).

-They included the hanging hardware in a little pouch at the end of the plastic wrap so that it all stayed together and there was no possibility of throwing away a little baggy of screws when you unpack everything.
+They included the hanging hardware in a little pouch at the end of the plastic wrap.
+There was no possibility of throwing away a little baggy of screws when you unpack everything.
 Smart!

-This just made me happy because it’s a hole for a screw to mount into the window frame and it looks just as beautiful as the rest of the shade.
+This hole for a screw to mount into the window frame made me so happy because it looks just as beautiful as the rest of the shade.
 I’m telling you, the quality is outstanding.

 Another thing I love is how flat this shade lays when pulled up.
 It’s not bulky at all, which is perfect because I didn’t want it to block out any light when it’s open.

 All in all, I’m very pleased with both the quality of the roman shade and the ease with which I was able to order it.
-It came quick, was better than I expected, adds so much subtle beauty to our loft, and helps provide privacy without blocking out too much light.
-I’d say this is a great starting point to what will be the cutest loft space in all the land when I’m done with it.
+It came quick and was better than I expected.
+It also adds so much subtle beauty to our loft, and helps provide privacy without blocking out too much light.

 These before photos prove that I can only go up from where we started.